Stylesoftware/rpi-pico-2040-how-to-use-all-serial-ports/README.md

 Using Earle Philhowers excellent port of the arduino mbed for all rp2040 devices [here](https://learn.adafruit.com/rp2040-arduino-with-the-earlephilhower-core/installing-the-earlephilhower-core), you won't need to get into PIO programming directly and can instead use the SerialPIO function in the Arduino IDE to gain more serial ports.

 ### Serial Port Pinouts in this sketch
-I wished to retain usage of USB, but it might be possible to share it with other pins, I opted not to do so.

 | TX | RX | Type | Function |
 | --- | --- | --- | --- |
 | USB | USB | Serial | Serial.begin(115200); |